Nikhil-JS-DEV/openpgp-nodejs/README.md

 # openpgp-nodejs
-To encrypt and decrypt input data
+To encrypt and decrypt input data:

 1. Download the above package in your local machine
 2. Run command 'npm i' to install the dependencies